autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 As we see from the image, the acoustic waves perturb the camera so that it doesn't recognize the car in front and can lead to a crash!

-More recently, there is work that targets the sensor in more unique ways -- **without physical methods** -- \ie targeting the ML/vision algorithms by feeding it incorrect data or using ML to **subtly** change sensors values in software.
+More recently, there is work that targets the sensor in more unique ways -- **without physical methods** -- _i.e.,_  targeting the ML/vision algorithms by feeding it incorrect data or using ML to **subtly** change sensors values in software.

 For instance, imagine [placing small stickers/splotches of paint](https://arxiv.org/pdf/1707.08945) on a stop sign so that the vision algorithm misclassifies it as a speed limit sign -- leading to serious consequence!